 I am really proud of this co-creation.
-True, its a super simple concept, but underneath it manifests some core artistic philiosophy that have literally taken a decade to arrive at.
+True, it’s a super simple concept, but underneath it manifests some core artistic philosophy that has literally taken a decade to arrive at.

 First, its collaborative.
-There ain’t no solitary artist in toiling away in a lonely here– a bunch of us made it and had fun!
-Second, its virtually zero waste and cost: Only half an ecobrick in waste was created with a net cost of several dollars for the food coloring.
+There ain’t no solitary artist toiling away in a lonely studio here– a bunch of us made it and had fun!
+Second, it’s virtually zero waste and cost: only half an ecobrick in waste was created with a net cost of several dollars for the food colouring.
 The rest is 100% recyclable (the PET bottles) and 100% biodegradable (the bamboo and wood which we sourced locally).
 Third, the work is interactive– sure I made the first pixel design, but anyone can come up to it and change the pixel arrangement on their own.

-Finally, the design is imminently copiable.
-Its taken tons of work on my personal artistic trajectory to get here, but now that the idea is out there, and precisely because it uses nothing but local materials — it will get copied.
+Finally, the design is imminently copyable.
+It’s taken tons of work on my personal artistic trajectory to get here, but now that the idea is out there, and precisely because it uses nothing but local materials — it will get copied.
 Just like ecobricks, and other designs I have developed.
 As it gets replicated, the design and concept will get better and better… and Yeay!
-There will be a little more light and color in the world. 🙂
+There will be a little more light and colour in the world. 🙂

 The story of its development goes way back.
-Wayyyyy back in Northern Canada, I discovered the dazzling artistic potential of food coloring, water and glass bottles with fellow artist and partner Gabrielle Smith .
+Wayyyyy back in Northern Canada, I discovered the dazzling artistic potential of food colouring, water and glass bottles with fellow artist and partner Gabrielle Smith .
 Back in the Philippines, I used it with fellow gardener Junesay Bakala to build a luminous rainbow accent to our ecobrick food forest play park.
-Then in Baguio, with my cob builder friend Zelimir Strugar , we dreamed up using colored bottles for a giant bamboo beach installation for a Regae festival.
+Then in Baguio, with my cob builder friend Zelimir Strugar , we dreamed up using coloured bottles for a giant bamboo beach installation for a Reggae festival.